 About Gel Batteries

-Gel batteries have been around for about 30 years.
-Wet cell lead acid batteries have been around for a much greater number of years and have served a variety of purposes in all kinds of industries.
-Even today with all the advancements in technology, lead acid batteries are still the most often used battery for heavy machinery.
+Gel batteries have been around for about 30 years now and wet cell lead acid batteries have been around for a much greater number of years.
+They have served a variety of purposes in all kinds of industries but even today with all the advancements in technology, lead acid batteries are still the most often used battery in heavy machinery.

-However, there are times when a wet cell lead acid battery may be dangerous or inconvenient to use and in such situations the newer Gel batteries may prove to be the ideal solution.
+There are times however when a wet cell lead acid battery may be dangerous or inconvenient to use and in such situations the newer Gel batteries prove to be the ideal answer.
 Here we will look at some of the advantages and disadvantages of gel batteries.

 Advantages of Gel Batteries

 In a gel battery silicone is used to turn the sulphuric acid to a gel like substance.
 This gel like substance gives gel batteries certain advantages over wet cell batteries.
 Here are a few of those advantages: